 For the entire line-up, check out the new Cook in Provence page, but below I've given you a little bite about each new class.

-UPDATE: I'll be cooking in Provence again in 2014 and have added a food tour to the weekly line-up!
-Check out the Cook in Provence page to see the list of classes for 2014.
+UPDATE: I'll be cooking in Provence again in 2015.
+Check out the Cook in Provence page to see the list of classes for 2015.